 Tradesmen who are nearing retirement grew up in a different world than their successors.
 Those opting for apprenticeships are not perceived socially to be as successful as those who have pursued higher learning.
 It’s fair to say that there’s a negative stigma to the plumbing profession.

 Career Progression for Plumbers

 You can further develop your career as a plumber by undertaking your ACS Gas qualifications allowing you to become Gas Safe Registered and work on domestic gas appliances.
-Skills Training Group’s Domestic Gas Heating Installer Course can upskill plumbers to become gas safe qualified in only 18 weeks.
+Skills Training Group’s Domestic Gas Heating Installer Package can upskill plumbers to become gas safe qualified in only 18 weeks.